-If you don't want to invest a considerable sum of money in an iPad, then Amazon's Fire tablets are the obvious affordable choice.
+The tablet market has continued to polarise over the past few years and if you don't want to invest a considerable sum in an iPad, then Amazon's Fire tablets are the obvious affordable choice.

 - Plastic shell in black, blue, red or yellow